kavehs87/my3pai-website/docs/TRIP_API.md

 ---

-## 1. List User's Trips
+## 1. List Trips

 **GET** `/api/profile/trips`

-Get all trips belonging to the authenticated user with optional filtering.
+Get the latest trips across the platform (not only the authenticated user's).
+Useful for profile dashboards and shared feeds.
+Results are ordered by `created_at` descending.

 ### Query Parameters